raphievila/pinned-image/ReadMe.md

 For a full list of parameters visit [raphievila/pinned-image/wiki/Parameters](https://github.com/raphievila/pinned-image/wiki/Parameters).

-As usual, when you use a reusable code is because you probably need to use it multiple times at time, for this you need to use the `reload` method.
+As usual, when you use a reusable code is because you probably need to use it multiple times at a time, for this you need to use the `reload` method.

 ### Renderign as HTML